EmmanuelMedeiros/Express-GraphQL-API/README.md

 # Express-GraphQL-API
-A GraphQL API showing its elementary concepts
+A GraphQL API showing this kind of API's concept